 Changed in version 2.2.2: The strict flag was added.
+Changed in version 2.4: The strict flag was deprecated.

 The other public Parser methods are:

 parse(fp[, headersonly])

 Read all the data from the file-like object fp, parse the resulting text, and return the root message object. fp must support both the readline() and the read() methods on file-like objects.